xGasilx/ProdigiousCraftingDevelopmentLog/README.md

 Added a Handcraft recipe to create "Potent Argonian's Havoc" Added a Handcraft recipe to create "Malign Argonian's Havoc" Added a Handcraft recipe to create "Deadly Argonian's Havoc"

+Added a Handcraft recipe to create "Weak Breton's Havoc" Added a Handcraft recipe to create "Breton's Havoc" Added a Handcraft recipe to create "Potent Breton's Havoc" Added a Handcraft recipe to create "Malign Breton's Havoc" Added a Handcraft recipe to create "Deadly Breton's Havoc"

+Added a Handcraft recipe to create "Weak Dunmer's Havoc" Added a Handcraft recipe to create "Dunmer's Havoc" Added a Handcraft recipe to create "Potent Dunmer's Havoc" Added a Handcraft recipe to create "Malign Dunmer's Havoc" Added a Handcraft recipe to create "Deadly Dunmer's Havoc"

+Added a Handcraft recipe to create "Weak Falmer's Havoc" Added a Handcraft recipe to create "Falmer's Havoc" Added a Handcraft recipe to create "Potent Falmer's Havoc" Added a Handcraft recipe to create "Malign Falmer's Havoc" Added a Handcraft recipe to create "Deadly Falmer's Havoc"

+Added a Handcraft recipe to create "Weak Altmer's Havoc" Added a Handcraft recipe to create "Altmer's Havoc" Added a Handcraft recipe to create "Potent Altmer's Havoc" Added a Handcraft recipe to create "Malign Altmer's Havoc" Added a Handcraft recipe to create "Deadly Altmer's Havoc"

+Added a Handcraft recipe to create "Weak Imperial's Havoc" Added a Handcraft recipe to create "Imperial's Havoc" Added a Handcraft recipe to create "Potent Imperial's Havoc" Added a Handcraft recipe to create "Malign Imperial's Havoc" Added a Handcraft recipe to create "Deadly Imperial's Havoc"

 ==============================
 ===Food Items===